News – Comics

 October 2017 – The save option has been discontinued – you will need to save a screenprint and edit it.

-Oregon Live October 2017 – Comics Kingdom no longer allows a save option, but those comics and more are also available at Oregon Live.
-Oregon Live does allow you to save the current month of comics.
-To save from the earlier archives you will need to go back to Comics Kingdom and save/edit screenshots.
+Oregon Live October 2017 – Comics Kingdom no longer allows a save option (restored in November), but those comics and more are also available at Oregon Live.
+Oregon Live does allow you to save the current month of comics, but you will need to enter a filename for each file save.
+To save from the earlier archives you will need to go back to Comics Kingdom.
+Remember not all Oregon Live titles are available on Comics Kingdom.

 Note: Some comics have a viewing history of about a month; some Sunday only comics show the last 6 weeks in the history, it varies by comic.